2019 USL League Two season

-The 2019 USL League Two season is the 25th season of what was formerly the Premier Development League, and the first under the new brand.
-The regular season started on May 3 and ended on July 14.
-The Flint City Bucks won the final championship, having defeated Reading United AC 1–0 in extra time.
+The 2019 USL League Two season was the 25th season of what was formerly the Premier Development League, and the first under the new League Two brand.
+The regular season started on May 3 and ended on July 14, consisting of 72 teams playing across 11 divisions.
+The Flint City Bucks won the championship, defeating Reading United AC 1–0 in extra time.

 Changes from 2018

 New teams

 A total of 12 new member clubs join League Two for the 2019 season.